My Prodromal Labor Story

 There was no good answer, and I didn’t even know if that’s what I was experiencing.

 Thankfully, I had an appointment the next morning, and my midwife confirmed that that’s exactly what it was.

 My prodromal labor had only lasted about 10 hours.

 While I was at my appointment, she also swept my membranes and told me that she would be shocked if I didn’t go into labor before the weekend.
 She claimed that:

 Prodromal labor is a way for our bodies to prepare us for real labor.

 Lucky for me, my labor started that night around 7:30!
 I felt both fortunate and terrified that my labor was starting on its own.
 My first birth had been incredibly controlled and calm… I had my doubts that this one would be like that again.

 Boy was I right!

-Right from the beginning of labor, my contractions were 3 minutes apart, so I was quite obviously confused about how to measure when to go to the hospital.
+Right from the beginning of my REAL labor, my contractions were 3 minutes apart, so I was quite obviously confused about how to measure when to go to the hospital.
 They tell you 311, or 3 minutes apart, lasting 1 minute, for a total of 1 hour before coming to the hospital.
 The intensity wasn’t there, but the numbers were.
 I was afraid of not making it to the hospital in time, so we left the house around 9:30, dropped M off with his grandparents, and made it to the hospital a little before 10:30.